Towards the non-perturbative cosmological bootstrap: Bulk two-point function

 The spectral density $\rho_\delta(\Delta)$ for~\reef{eq:CRJ} can be computed in several ways, for instance using alpha space techniques~\cite{Hogervorst:2017kbj}.
-Alternatively, it can be computed starting from the inversion formula~\reef{The inversion formula}, making use of the fact that
+Alternatively, it can be computed starting from the inversion formula~\reef{eq:RhoFormulaNew}, making use of the fact that